orbirpinar/student-management-api/Readme.md

 A web application for teachers to manage their students' grades, homework, and projects

 ## Getting Started
-- First of all, you need to run the  auth-service for authentication and authorization.
-Visit [this repo](https://github.com/orbirpinar/student-management-auth-service).
+- Before running the web application, you need to start the auth-service for authentication and authorization.
+You can find instructions for starting the auth-service in [this](https://github.com/orbirpinar/student-management-auth-service) repository.
-- To spin up all docker container
+- After starting the auth-service, run `make up` to spin up all Docker containers.
-``
-  make up
-``
 - Then you can access [swagger docs](http://localhost:8082/swagger-ui.html)
-- To kill all docker container
+- To stop all Docker containers, run `make down`.
-``
-make down
-``